zenoss/zenoss-go-sdk/health/README.md

 ### Manager

-Manager is a heart of our tool.
+Manager is a heart of our framework.
 During Start call it is initializing all comunication channels: Collector->Manager->Writer.
 To be on the safe side call AddTargets method befor Start.
 Manager has target registry and is responsible to calculate all collected health data once per cycle and send it to writer.

 ### Message